YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/acquire-global-recording-files.md

-# Acquire Global Recording files
+# Acquire Auto Recording files

-Through this interface, global recording files of a IPPBX can be acquired.
+Through this interface, auto recording files of an IPPBX can be acquired.

 **The acquisition method is as follows:**

-Step1: fetch the name of the global recording file through the “recording” parameter in the CDR event
+Step 1: fetch the name of the auto recording file through the “recording” parameter in the CDR event

 Step 2: get a random string consisting of numbers and characters, which is created by the system, by sending a request with the file name \(as the request example below\) to IPPBX

-Step 3: combine the randon string with other elements to form a specific download request address
+Step 3: combine the random string with other elements to form a specific download request address

 **Note: **the random string is only valid for 30 seconds, and each random string can be used only once.